isyuck/tidal-party/README.md

 Typing in !expire 0 will revert this functionality to the original `jumpIn'` transition.

 To join a group, type !group `groupname`.
 Your group name may not contain spaces, not can you be in multiple groups at the same time.
 But of course, you can edit any of these parameters in script to your liking :)

+***Note: this project allows random people to execute Haskell code onto your computer.
+Be aware of the security risk that that entails.
+This is a warning for anyone who especially wants to set this project up for installation.***